 Start by visiting the many palaces and stately homes in the heart of the historic center.
-Check out the Palace of Salazar with its sumptuous baroque style door, or the Casa de Lercaro, Casa del Corregidor (town hall), and the Palacio de la Nava.
+Check out the Palace of Salazar's sumptuous Baroque-style door, the Casa de Lercaro, Casa del Corregidor (town hall), and the Palacio de la Nava.

 Day two is devoted to exploring the magnificent landscapes of Anaga National Park, a designated UNESCO Biosphere Reserve.
 Embark on a rugged full-day hike to experience a wild paradise of prehistoric forests, hidden mountain villages, dramatic clifftops, and black sand beaches.

-Today you’ll bid Tenerife "hasta luego" and set sail for the magical island of La Gomera.
-This hidden gem is the second smallest island in the Canaries and known as a paradise for nature lovers.
-Its wild, mountainous landscape is full of contrasts; within a few miles, you’ll go from palm-covered valleys to vast canyons, arid coastal areas to dense, ancient forests.
+Today you'll bid Tenerife goodbye and set sail for the magical island of La Gomera.
+This hidden gem is the second smallest island in the Canaries and is known as a paradise for nature lovers.
+Its wild, mountainous landscape is full of contrasts; within a few miles, you'll go from palm-covered valleys to vast canyons, arid coastal areas, to dense, ancient forests.

 Day 6: Sail La Gomera's Coast